 What Should I Do If I’m House Poor?

 If you're feeling house poor right now, the best way to get yourself out of that situation is to lower your expenses or raise your income.
 In the next few sections, we’ll look at the expense portion of the equation before touching on income.

 Refinance Your Home

-Besides lowering your rate, the other option you would have would be to go to a longer term.
+Besides lowering your rate, the other option you would have would be to go for a longer term.
 If you were in a 15-year mortgage, you might go to 20 years.
-Although it’s not conventional, it could allow you more room in your budget.
+It could allow you more room in your budget.
 You could also choose to put more toward your payment to pay off the loan sooner if there came a time when you had more money available.

 Sell Your Home

-If you feel you can no longer comfortably afford the home you have, another option is to downsize.
+If you feel you can no longer comfortably afford the home you have, another option is to sell your home and downsize.
 On one hand, you might be leaving your dream home, permanently or temporarily.
 On the other hand, you’ll have the financial peace of knowing you’re now in a home you can afford.
 It’s an option to consider if you’re reassessing your finances.